PureJoyMind/PureJoyMind/README.md

 <h1 align="center">Hi 👋, I'm Mazdak!</h1>
 <h3 align="center">Studying software engineering.
-Junior Back-end .NET developer, not a front-end(or full stack) but know I'm familiar with some front-end technologies for personal interest.
+Junior Back-end .NET developer, not a front-end(or full stack) but I'm familiar with some front-end technologies for personal interest.
 I also have worked with nodejs but I prefer .NET more.</h3>

 - 🔭 I’m currently working on [a full-stack Dating site (.NET, Angular)](https://github.com/PureJoyMind/DatingApp)